CatchTheTornado/askql/README.md

 **AskQL is the next step after GraphQL and Serverless**.

-With AskQL developers can attach scripts to queries that are executed serverside.
+AskQL is a query language designed for asking questions from structured data, inspired by GraphQL.
+With AskQL, developers can attach scripts to queries that are executed serverside and various sources such as databases, APIs, and files, using a simple and intuitive syntax.
 The AskQL parser accepts the GraphQL query format so there's **no learning curve**.
 Because the scripts are executed serverside and the results [can be cached](#584) it's great for Web Vitals and app performance.
 Think of it as a **programmable GraphQL**.

 Read a great articly on [AskQL as a GraphQL alternative](https://yonatankra.com/on-covid-19-graphql-and-askql/)